OD for Dummies

 Why is OD important?

-Provide an overview of how organizations work and ways that they can be improved in terms of profit, performance and optimization for all stakeholders.
-We want to share knowledge and learning to keep the practice of OD alive as change hits organizations at an ever increasing speed.
+Provide an overview of how organizations work and explore ways of improving organizations in terms of profit, performance, and optimization for all stakeholders.
+Through initiatives like Academics for Democracy and resources such as OD for Dummies, we aim to share knowledge and learning, ensuring that the practice of Org Development remai

 Why is OD important?